 To be a part of this breathtaking announcement, all the smartphone manufacturer needs to check with the GSI if it's working on the device or not.

-Interestingly, Essential was one of the first company after Google Pixel smartphone to offer Android 9 update to its users and following the same, Android Q will not be too far for the Essential phone users.
+Interestingly, Essential was one of the first companies after Google Pixel smartphone to offer Android 9 updates to its users and following the same, Android Q will not be too far for the Essential phone users.

 Currently, Android offers multi-window modes like split-screen, freeform, and picture-in-picture, which offers to multitask at a time.
 You can run two apps with the help of split-screen option, but that too limit the use of one app when the app is in use

 With an eye on the forthcoming foldable smartphones and tablets, Android is all set to come up with the “Multi-Resume” feature.
 It will let the user run multiple apps and interact with them simultaneously.

 As the name of the feature suggests, it will add a given country’s code to a dialed number and will help the international travelers in calling, while cutting down their efforts in finding the specific country codes.